Greenheart/idg.tools/README.md

 To support the emerging IDG movement to become truly global, we need to make the IDGs relevant and accessible to people all around the world.
 This is not just about translations - but more importantly, it's about adapting the content and language so it makes sense in your local context.
 And to make this happen, we need your help!

-We use [Weblate](https://weblate.org/) to coordinate our localization efforts.
+We use the [IDG Community CMS](https://cms.idg.community) to coordinate our localization efforts.
 Welcome to contribute!

 ## Technologies used